Jail

 Greeley, CO 80631

-All mail is screened before it is delivered to an inmate.
+All mail is screened before it is delivered digitally to an inmate.
 Mail without a return address is not opened and returned to the U.S. Post Office.
-For security reasons, we cannot accept packages, food, snacks, stamped envelopes, stamps, construction paper, newspapers, magazines or items made with glitter, clippings or anything made with glue, cards that have paper inserts or items that pop out.
-Items not accepted will be returned.
-Ask the inmate what is allowed.
+For security reasons, we cannot accept packages of the following items:

-No more than four pictures or 10 letters are allowed at one time.
 Postage-paid envelopes and larger envelopes may be purchased through commissary.
 Indigent inmates will receive one free envelope per week.
-Indigent inmates are defined as inmates with a balance of less than .53 on their inmate account for 30 or more consecutive days.
+Indigent inmates are defined as inmates with a balance of less than the current postage rate on their inmate account for 30 or more consecutive days.

 Inmate Money Account